rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 - **XPath 2.0**: XML Path Language (XPath) is a World Wide Web Consortium (W3C) standard expression language for extracting information from structured data.
-The language is designed to be embedded in a host language, and the mapping policy language uses it in this way.
+The mapping policy language uses XPath, as designed, by embedding it in a host language.

-- **YAML 1.1**: YAML is a simple data serialization language that's designed to be human friendly.
-YAML is very similar to Javascript Object Notation (JSON) but supports useful features such as comments and the ability to easily input multi-line data.
-Attribute Mapping Policies are written in YAML.
+- **YAML 1.1**: YAML is a simple data serialization language designed to be human friendly.
+YAML is similar to Javascript Object Notation (JSON) but supports useful features such as comments and the ability to input multi-line data easily.
+Attribute Mapping Policies use YAML.

 ### Configure your SAML provider to work with Rackspace Identity Federation